|issue > background

 united states: puppy and kitten mills in the u.s.

-A multi-billion dollar industry
+A multi-million dollar industry

-It's estimated that dog and cat breeding and dealing is a multi-billion dollar industry.
+It's estimated that dog and cat breeding and dealing is a multi-million dollar industry.
 As with other industries, it depends on a full system of distribution that cross state borders, which is why it’s defined in terms of commerce.

 Breeders are only one part of the ‘commerce’ picture.